amitmse/in_Python_/Others/README.md

 - Example:
 	- Flipping a fair coin
 	- it’s going to rain tomorrow or not

-## Uniform distribution:
-- Many equally-likely outcomes (Bernoulli):the uniform distribution, characterized by its flat PDF.
-- It can be defined for any number of outcomes or even as a continuous distribution.
-- Function
-	- PDF		: 1/(b-a) 	       {-infinite <- (a,b) -> infinite}
-	- Mean  	: (a+b)/2
-	- Variance 	: (b-a)^2/12
-Example:
-	- Imagine rolling a fair die.
-The outcomes 1 to 6 are equally likely.

 ## Binomial distribution:
 - The binomial distribution may be thought of as the sum of outcomes of things that follow a Bernoulli distribution.